UWM-Libraries/GeoDiscovery-Documentation/docs/GeoCombine/OpenGeoMetadata.md

 on all cloned repositories in
 `./tmp/opengeometadata`

-{: .warning }
-This does not seem to work on Stephen's local install.

 ```ruby
 bundle exec rake geocombine:pull
 ```

+{: .warning }
+This does not seem to work on Stephen's local install.

+If that doesn't work, you can navigate into the individual repos in `./tmp/opengeometadata` and do a fetch and pull directly.